deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Yeah?"

 "Mmhmm.
 It'll be her special *Paigu bazaifan*, with *Doufuhua* for dessert."
 She drifted off into a culinary haze.
-"She thinks they're my favorites…"
+"She thinks they're my favorites..."

 Allison laughed.
 "She *thinks*?"

 Xiù made a curious head-ducking motion again, then caught herself and grinned sheepishly.
 "Sorry, I'm still doing Gaoian body language.
-Yeah, she thinks that and… well, she's not wrong.
+Yeah, she thinks that and... well, she's not wrong.
 It's just that those were my favorites when I was ten."

 "I get it.
 You could do with being ten years old again for a little while."

 Xiù smiled, whistfully.
-"Oh, I could…"
+"Oh, I could..."

 Julian poked his head around the door.
 "How're you feeling?" he asked.